Casa Circulo Cultural Youth Programs

 About

-Casa Circulo Cultural Youth Programs offers activities such as cultural dance styles, music, painting, manual arts, theater, martial arts, cooking, gardening, chess, literature, and dance exercise classes.
-The program also includes music, art, theater, dance, and multimedia classes, as well as multimedia activities and Spanish immersion after-school, Saturday, and summer programs for youth.
+Casa Circulo Cultural Youth Programs offers Spanish immersion after-school, Saturday, and summer programs for youth that include cultural dance styles, music, multimedia, painting, manual arts, theater, martial arts, cooking, gardening, chess, and literature.
+The program also offers music, art, theater, dance, and multimedia classes, along with workshops, webinars, field trips, pop-up classes, public events, exhibitions, performances, social gatherings, and a Día de los Muertos Celebration.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.